 What is the best natural stone for countertops?

 The "best" countertop is the one that you find most appealing and fulfills your needs.
 For countertops likely to be subjected to heavy use, we recommend quartzite or granite, as they are the strongest natural stone.
 If you find marble, limestone, travertine or other natural stone more attractive, do not hesitate to select them.
 All are durable enough to withstand the demands put on most countertops.

 What are natural stone surfaces?

 Natural stone surfaces are floors, walls, and countertops covered by naturally-formed stone (not man-made material).
 At Daltile, we offer natural stone marble, granite, limestone, travertine, quartzite, soapstone, and slate in multiple tile sizes, extra-large slabs, trim, mosaics, and decorative tile.
 Natural stone surfaces infuse opulence into any design and because it increases resale value, offers exceptional return on investment for new construction, remodels, and renovations.

 Is marble a natural stone?

 Yes.
-Marble is a metamorphic stone and make amazing countertops and stunning seamless walls and floors.
+Marble is a metamorphic stone and makes amazing countertops and stunning seamless walls and floors.

 What can you use to clean natural stone?

-Natural stone can be cleaned with a mild, neutral cleanser, water, and a soft cloth or sponge.
+Natural stone can be cleaned with a mild neutral cleanser, water, and a soft cloth or sponge.
 After removing dirty, buff dry.
-Avoid hard bristle brushes and cleansers with acid or bleach as these may affect sealers or could damage the stone's surface.
-Many concentrated pH neutral cleaners, specifically designed for stone, are available.
+Avoid hard bristle brushes, cleansers with acid, and bleach as these may affect sealers or could damage the stone's surface.
+Many concentrated pH neutral cleaners specifically designed for stone are available.
 For heavy-duty cleaning or removing stains from natural stone, see our How To Care for and Maintain Natural Stone.